gramboid/RxAppFocus/README.md

 # RxAppFocus

-This is a tiny library which makes it simple to monitor when your app becomes visible or hidden.
+This is a tiny library which makes it simple to monitor when your app becomes visible or hidden, in a cool RxJava way.

 Why would you want to do that?